CoRoe/enf-matching/README.md

   ![Screenshot](images/screenshot-clip-spectrum.png)

-  Here, the clip spectrum is shown.
+  The plot shows the the clip spectrum.

   ![Screenshot](images/screenshot-bad-param.png)

   Here, a different harmonic has been chosen.
 No clear 50 Hz component is present in the diagram.

 - Load the grid frequencies.
-Leave all settings at their default values and press the *Load* button in the *Grid* group.
+Select *Test* as location and press the *Load* button in the *Grid* group.
 A blue line will appear in the plot area, indicating the ENF values loaded from a hard-wired test file.

-- Press the *Match* button.
+- Leave the metric setting at *Euclidia* and press the *Match* button.

   ![Screenshot](images/screenshot-matched.png)